For additional information, refer to the AnyConnect configuration guide.

 - You only need the VPN box checked.
 Once the client has been installed on the device, open the AnyConnect application and specify the hostname or IP address of the MX (AnyConnect server) you need to connect to.

 An AnyConnect profile is a crucial piece for ensuring easy configuration of the AnyConnect client software, once installed.
-The MX does not support the use of custom hostnames for certificates (e.g. vpn.xyz.com).
-The MX only supports use of the Meraki DDNS hostname for auto-enrollment and use on the MX.
 With the Meraki DDNS hostname (e.g. mx450-xyuhsygsvge.dynamic-m.com) not as simply as a custom hostname, the need for AnyConnect profiles cannot be overemphasized.
 Profiles can be used to create hostname aliases, thereby masking the Meraki DDNS with a friendly name for the end user.
 Even if the hostname was easy to remember, selecting from a list of servers from the AnyConnect drop-down is more convenient that typing in a hostname.

 Cisco AnyConnect client features are enabled in AnyConnect profiles.
 These profiles can contain configuration settings like server list, backup server list, authentication time out, etc., for client VPN functionality, in addition to other optional client modules like Network Access Manager, ISE posture, customer experience feedback, and web security.
 It is important to note that at this time, the Meraki MX does not support other optional client modules that require AnyConnect head-end support.
 For more details, see AnyConnect profiles.